Global weak solution of 3-D focusing energy-critical nonlinear Schr\"odinger equation: Introduction

 Thus, according to Theorem \ref{con1.1v18}, the global well-posedness for 3-d non-radial focusing NLS \textbf{remains as an open question}.
 It seems to be very difficult and challenging to prove the global well-posedness and scattering of the focusing energy-critical nonlinear Schr\"odinger equation \emph{in the non-radial case}.
-The most natural approach to solve this hard problem would be using the concentration-compactness/rigidity argument invented by C. E. Kenig and F. Merle \cite{KM,KM1}, which has been proved to be a powerful tool when dealing with the non-radial problem in the subsequent important development in \cite{D2019,KV2010,KV1,V1} for $d\ge 4$.
+The most natural approach to solve this hard problem would be using the concentration-compactness/rigidity theorem argument invented by C. E. Kenig and F. Merle \cite{KM,KM1}, which has been proved to be a powerful tool when dealing with the non-radial problem in the subsequent important development in \cite{D2019,KV2010,KV1,V1} for $d\ge 4$.
 However, it seems difficult to adapt this approach to solve the problem when $d = 3$.
 In general, the minimal energy blowup solution behaves like the stationary solution $W(x)$ in \eqref{eq1.3v19}, which does not belong to $L^2(\mathbb{R}^d)$ when $d = 3,4$; see \cite{KV2010}.
-In \cite{D2019}, B. Dodson successfully proved that the minimal energy blowup solution belongs to certain weak $L^2$ space when $d=4$, but it seems that the argument cannot be extended to the three-dimensional case because the minimal energy blowup solution did not belong to any $L^2$ type space.
+In \cite{D2019}, B. Dodson successfully proved that the minimal energy blowup solution belongs to certain weak $L^2$ space when $d=4$ which plays a vital role to prove the rigidity theorem when $d =4$.
+But it seems that the argument in \cite{D2019} cannot be extended to the three-dimensional case because the minimal energy blowup solution did not belong to any $L^2$ type space.
 Therefore, new ideas are needed to handle the case $d = 3$.

 Somewhat surprisingly, even the existence of global weak solutions to \eqref{eq1.1v18} when $\mu = 1$ in three dimension has still been open, which was already proposed twenty years ago in \cite[Remark 9.4.8]{C}. \begin{Ques}[\cite{C}] \textit{Do weak solutions to \eqref{eq1.1v18} globally exist when $\mu = 1$ and $d=3$}? \end{Ques}